polya20/Deep-Dive-Into-AI-With-MLX-PyTorch/book/sidebars/precision-and-quantization-made-easy/Precision-And-Quantization-Made-Easy.md

 The main takeaway is that quantization is a crucial concept when discussing digital systems that take samples from the real world.

 Honestly, I could nerd out and dive way deeper into this topic, but then we'd be here all day, and I've probably lost you already.
 When you've got a sec, ponder why I specifically said 'taking samples from the real world.'
 It's a stats game, my friend—from analog to digital and back again.
-The act of taking samples means the resulting data is discrete, not continuous.
+The act of taking samples means we are skipping some data points, which is a form of quantization.
+Consequently, the resulting data is discrete, not continuous.

 ## In Summary